Although there are some items and experiences that are worth paying for, it might not be the wisest choice to open your wallet for other things.

 Unless your car specifically requires you to opt for premium at the pump, you’re better off filling up with regular gas.
-Using regular gas is safe for most engines, and can save you 20 to 40 cents per gallon at the pump, according to Edmunds.
-As of March 7, the national average cost per gallon of premium gasoline was $3.068, while the national average for regular was $2.526.
+Using regular gas is safe for most engines, and can save you 20 cents to 40 cents per gallon at the pump, according to Edmunds.

 Coffee at Starbucks

-It’s significantly cheaper to brew your own Starbucks coffee than it is to pick it up on your way to work.
-A pound of most varieties of Starbucks coffee costs $12.95 and makes approximately 22 12-ounce cups, the size equivalent of a Starbucks tall coffee.
-That makes the cost of a homemade tall 58 cents, compared to $1.75 for a tall coffee purchased in-store.
-Every day you brew at home you save $1.17, which adds up to $427.05 over the course of a year.
+It’s significantly cheaper to brew your own Starbucks coffee than it is to pick up an order on your way to work.
+A 12-ounce bag of most varieties of Starbucks coffee costs $7.99 and makes approximately 24 servings.
+That makes the cost of a homemade cup of Starbucks coffee 33 cents, compared to $1.85 for a tall coffee purchased in store.
+You save $1.52 every day you brew at home, which adds up to $554.80 over the course of a year.

 Brand-Name Cleaning Supplies

-For general cleaning needs, store brand supplies are just as effective as name brands, according to the Huffington Post, and they are almost always cheaper.
-For example, while a 75-count tub of Clorox Disinfecting Wipes costs $4.79, the same number of Target up & up Disinfecting Wipes cost only $3.99.
+For general cleaning needs, store-brand supplies are just as effective as name brands, according to the Huffington Post, and they are almost always cheaper.
+For example, a 75-count tub of Clorox Disinfecting Wipes costs $4.99, whereas the same number of Target Up & Up Disinfecting Wipes costs only $3.49.

 Certain Organic Foods

-Organic foods can cost up to 47 percent more than their non-organic versions, and for certain foods, the extra cost isn’t worth it.
+Organic foods can cost up to 47 percent more than their non-organic versions, according to Consumer Reports — and for certain foods, the extra cost isn’t worth it.

-Skip on the organic versions of fruits with inedible peels, vegetables with thick skins, quinoa, maple syrup, seafood, eggs and spices.
+Skip on the organic versions of quinoa, fruits with inedible peels, maple syrup and seafood.
 Those categories of foods are just as safe for you to eat whether you opt for organic or not, so you might as well save.
-Instead of buying an organic Haas avocado for $2.99, for example, you can save over a dollar and get the non-organic version for only $1.88.
+Instead of buying an organic Haas avocado for $1.99, for example, you can save 70 cents and get the non-organic version for only $1.29.

-When you go to an expensive hair salon, you might be paying for the overall experience rather than the quality of the cut.
-If you’re just going in for a simple trim, discount salons like Supercuts can do just as good a job as a place that charges hundreds.
+When you go to an expensive, celebrity-approved hair salon, you might be paying for the overall experience rather than the quality of the cut.
+If you’re going in for a simple trim, discount salons like Supercuts can do just as good of a job as a place that charges hundreds.

-If you are thinking about buying a watch as an investment piece, don’t.
-The watch market is unpredictable, reports Money, so it’s better to invest your money elsewhere.
+If you’re thinking about buying a watch as an investment piece, don’t.
+The watch market is unpredictable, reports Time Money, so it’s better to invest your money elsewhere.
 If you do insist on buying a high-end watch, go for a Rolex, which might even appreciate in value over time.

 Trendy Fashion Items

-Super-trendy fashion items won’t get much wear beyond one season, so it’s not worth buying designer.
-A fast-fashion store like Forever 21 or H&M will likely carry the same item for much less than you’d pay for a luxury brand.
-Why splurge for Gucci’s Princeton Leather slipper for $650 when you can get a very similar style at Forever 21 for only $48?
+Extremely trendy fashion items won’t get much wear beyond one season, so it’s not worth buying designer.
+A fast-fashion store like Forever 21 or H&M will likely carry the same item for much less than you would pay for a luxury brand.
+Why splurge for Gucci’s Princeton leather mule for $695 when you can get a very similar style at Target for less than $23?

-When shopping for skincare products, the pricier product is not necessarily the better one.
-Pay attention to the active ingredients in the product, read product reviews and look for clinical trials that demonstrate its effectiveness before buying.
-Many times you’ll be able to achieve your desired result with a drugstore brand or even by trying out a money-saving beauty hack.
 Luxury brands like La Mer set a high price point to attract a certain type of consumer.
+But, when you’re shopping for skincare products, the pricier product is not necessarily the better one.
+Pay attention to the active ingredients in the product, read product reviews, and look for clinical trials that demonstrate its effectiveness before buying.
+You’ll often be able to achieve your desired result with a drugstore brand or even by trying out a money-saving beauty hack.

 Buying Magazines at a Newsstand

-You can save over 80 percent off newsstand prices of some titles by buying a subscription.
-So if you are planning on buying more than two issues of the same magazine in a year, it’s worth it to just subscribe.
-For example, Redbook’s newsstand price is $3.99, but you can get a year subscription for $8 and get 10 issues for just over the cost of two.
+You can save over 80 percent off newsstand prices on some titles by buying a subscription.
+If you’re planning on buying more than two issues of the same magazine in a year, it’s worth it to just subscribe.
+For example, Redbook’s newsstand price is $3.99, but you can get a yearlong subscription for $8 and receive 10 issues for just over the cost of two magazines.